crt25/collimator/docs/python/python.md

 2. Solve mode through `?mode=solve`
 3. Show mode through `?mode=show`

+## G-AST converter

+The G-AST converter is based on the ANTLR grammar.
+Specific information is giving in a `backend/src/ast/converters/python/README.md`.

 ## Auto-Installing a Modified Version of `otter-grader`

 To each session that is attached to a notebook widget, we attach a listener that is called whenever the kernel changes.